Office of the Chaplain, Campus Ministry, and Church Relations

 - Wesley Fellowship

 The Chaplain’s Office houses the office of the Campus Minister.
 The Campus Minister is available to all students who are open to pastoral care and programming from a Wesleyan perspective.
-The Campus Minister operates under the umbrella of the Office of Student Life.

 The Chaplain’s Office directs external church relations.
 In consultation with the Office of the President, in respect to external relations, the Chaplain’s Office collaborates with the Offices of Institutional Advancement, Alumni Relations, and Admissions.

-The Center, in partnership with the Episcopal Diocese of Mississippi, offers the Center for Ministry Program Developed for clergy and lay persons of all denominations, this training in spiritual direction provides a rich Christian context for one’s faith journey while studying classic and contemporary spiritual writings and developing one’s capacity to accompany others on their faith journey.
+The Center, in partnership with the Episcopal Diocese of Mississippi, offers the Center for Ministry Program.
+Developed for clergy and lay persons of all denominations, this training in spiritual direction provides a rich Christian context for one’s faith journey while studying classic and contemporary spiritual writings and developing one’s capacity to accompany others on their faith journey.
 Completion of Journey Partners by Millsaps students fulfills Major-Experience.